 In order to add multiple video recorders to our form, we need to make some changes first.
 For this reason, let’s assume that you need to add 3 video recorders to your form, but the same logic applies for as many recorders as you like.

-When we added just one video recorder we put all the code within the same Embed element, but now that we need to manage multiple videos it is better to structure the code in a way that it’s easier to maintain.
-Let’s start by adding a new Embed element at the very beginning of our form and pasting the first 2 lines of the 2.0 HTML embed code in it.
+When we added just one video recorder we put all the code within the same Embed Code element, but now that we need to manage multiple video recorders it is better to structure the code in a way that’s easier to maintain.
+Let’s start by adding a new Embed Code element at the very beginning of our form and pasting the first 2 lines of the 2.0 HTML embed code in it.

-Back in the initial Embed element where you want the first video recorder in your form, paste the line 4 of the 2.0 HTML embed code and change the id from “custom-id” to “question-1”.
+Back in the initial Embed Code element where you want the first video recorder in your form, leave just the line with the `<piperecorder...>` HTML tag and change it's id from “custom-id” to “question-1”.

-Now make sure to rename the Short Answer field to something that makes sense for you and make it visible again if it was still set up as hidden.
+Now make sure to rename the Short Answer field to something that makes sense for you and make it visible again if it was still set up as hidden (since we're testing multiple recorders now).
 I have renamed it Video Question 1.

-To add a new video recorder to your form now you just need to duplicate the Embed and Short answer (or Video Question 1) fields.
-Make sure to change the ID in the Embed field and to rename the Short answer field in order to link them to the right answer.
+To add a new video recorder to your form now you just need to duplicate the Embed Code and Short Answer (or Video Question 1) fields.
+Make sure to change the ID in the Embed Code field and to rename the Short Answer field in order to link them to the right answer.
 I used “question-2” for the ID and Video Question 2 for the Short Answer.

 Once you added all the video recorders you need, click View live form to retrieve all the IDs of the Video Question fields where we will store the video URLs when the user submits the form.
 I have added 3 video recorders so I will have 3 fields with 3 different IDs: